 One to six credits, six credits maximum.
 Variable course credit of one to six hours.
 Examines contemporary issues and problems within psychology.
 This course may be cross-listed with other technical problems or special topics sections.
-Prerequisites: [R], [W] & Department approval.
+Prerequisites: [R] [W], Department Head Approval